JBoudou/Itero/doc/api.md

 The only accepted HTTP methods are GET and POST.
 GET must be used for all queries that do not need any parameter (except for the poll identity which is encoded in the URL, see above).
 POST must be used for all queries with parameters.
-In that case, the parameters are transmitted in a unique JSON structure.
+In that case, the parameters are transmitted in the body of the request, as a unique JSON structure.
 The JSON structure is described similarly in Go and TypeScript, by an interface with a name ending with `Query`.
 Exactly one such interface is associated with each URL.
 The file [app/src/app/api.ts](../app/src/app/api.ts) contains all those interfaces for TypeScript.
 In the future, the TypeScript interfaces could be generated from the Go ones.

 Queries' parameters must never be transmitted in the query part of the URL.